-- 1. The Lane Memorial Library is a smoke-free, drug-free environment. - 2.
-Food may be consumed in the library, providing such refreshment is small, easily contained, and patrons leave no mess.
-Non-alcoholic beverages may be consumed in the library if they are brought into the building in a covered container and kept away from computers and other electronic equipment. - 3.
-No solicitation or distribution of leaflets, pamphlets, or other materials is permitted except in public meetings in the meeting room. - 4.
-No pets or animals, other than service animals as defined by the ADA and service animal trainees are allowed in the library with the exception of animals that are included in a program or event sponsored by the library or library staff.
+1. The Lane Memorial Library is a smoke-free, drug-free environment.

+2. Food may be consumed in the library, providing such refreshment is small, easily contained, and patrons leave no mess.
+Non-alcoholic beverages may be consumed in the library if they are brought into the building in a covered container and kept away from computers and other electronic equipment.

+3. No solicitation or distribution of leaflets, pamphlets, or other materials is permitted except in public meetings in the meeting room.

+4. No pets or animals, other than service animals as defined by the ADA and service animal trainees are allowed in the library with the exception of animals that are included in a program or event sponsored by the library or library staff.
 Owners of pets will be asked to remove them from the library grounds.

-- 5. Appropriate attire, including shirts and shoes, must be worn at all times. - 6.
-Personal property left unattended is the responsibility of the library user. - 7.
-The library reserves the right to inspect any/all bags, purses, briefcases, packs, etc. Personal belongings deemed inappropriate may be held by library staff and returned when the library user exits the building. - 8.
-Any intentional damage done to materials, equipment, furniture, building, or property of the library shall be reported to the police under RSA 202-A:24 and restitution requested. - 9.
-Loud or boisterous behavior is unacceptable and those library users acting in such manner will be asked to leave the premises.
+5. Appropriate attire, including shirts and shoes, must be worn at all times.

+6. Personal property left unattended is the responsibility of the library user.

+7. Any intentional damage done to materials, equipment, furniture, building, or property of the library shall be reported to the police under RSA 202-A:24 and restitution requested.

+8. Loud or boisterous behavior is unacceptable and those library users acting in such manner will be asked to leave the premises.
 These actions include, but are not limited to, harassment, intimidation by threatening language or behavior, vulgar language, loud voices, etc.

-Approved 6/95; Revised 2/19
+Approved 6/95; Revised 2/19; Revised 3/25